MichaelSeitz98/docs_enterpriseai/docs/index.md

 {!README.md!}

-# Welcome to Lumache's documentation!
+# Welcome to Documentation

+We have two approaches...